 The World is the female equivalent of the Sun.
 It is one of the very best cards in the deck but its energy is slower and more constant than the one of its male counterpart.

-Surrounded by a crown of braided leaves, the Goddess of life and fertility stands in perfect balance and harmony with the elements, both material and spiritual.
+Surrounded by a crown of braided leaves, the Goddess of life and fertility stands in perfect balance and harmony with the elements.

-At the four corners stand the symbols of the 4 seasons, 4 cardinal points and 4 central star signs (Aquarius + Air, Taurus + Earth, Leo + Fire and Scorpio + Water).
-She is the glue which holds everything together.
-She makes the World go round.
+At the four corners stand the symbols of the 4 seasons, cardinal points and fixed signs (Aquarius for Air, Taurus for Earth, Leo for Fire and Scorpio for Water).
+She is the glue that holds everything together.

 The Goddess of fertility in her egg shaped frame reveals her female body where life is made and born and is therefore a great sign for women wishing to become mothers.